Teaching and Learning

 Transition from Primary School and School Leavers

-Transition visits are arranged primarily by the Head of Year 7, Caroline Cherrington.
-She also visits the Werneth school’s primary feeders to deliver sessions about moving up to Werneth School and preparing students for this transitional process.
-The SENCO will arrange extra transition visits with the SEND students, where applicable.
+Transition visits are arranged primarily by the school’s Year 7 Head of Year.
+The Head of Year also visits the Primary feeder schools to deliver sessions about joining Werneth and preparing students for this transitional process.
+The SENCO will arrange extra transition visits with the SEND students where applicable.

-We have a regular member of staff from Services for Young People that comes into school to offer individual, group and drop-in sessions to guide and support students in making post-16 choices.
-In KS4, there is a section of the curriculum that addresses careers and post 16 options.
-All students in Year 11 receive an individual IAG appointment where they are provided with impartial careers’ advice and guidance.
-Post-16 Options’ Information Evening is also held at the end of the Summer Term for Year 10 students.
+We have a regular member of staff from Services for Young people that comes into school to offer individual, group and drop-in sessions to guide and support students in making post 16 choices.
+In KS4, there is a section of the curriculum that addresses careers and post 16 options through designated Life Learning lessons.
+All students in year 11 receive an individual IAG appointment where they are provided with Impartial Careers, Advice and Guidance.
+Post 16 Options Information Evening is also held at the end of the summer term for year 10 students.
 This provides an excellent opportunity for students and their parents to gather information and speak to colleges and apprenticeship providers.

 What advice/support do you offer young people and their parents about preparing for adulthood?